-continued contact with the perpetrator postassault.
+Educate law enforcement and fact-finders about rape myths and the power and control dynamics within the agricultural industry.
+Rape myths affect the way that sexual assault victims' credibility is assessed.
+One is that "real rape" is violent and results in profound physical injury to the victim.
+In truth, most sexual assault victims do not suffer serious physical injuries as a part of the rape.
+Moreover, farmworker victims may be less likely to physically resist an assault in cases where they-and their family-are vulnerable to the perpetrator in various ways, including relying on the perpetrator for income, housing, transportation, etc. Another myth is that victims lie-that they claim rape, when it was consensual sex.
+Outsiders may perceive that rape victims consented such as when there is continued contact with the perpetrator post-assault.
 Here again, farmworker victims may be even more vulnerable to attacks on their credibility because of on-going dependence upon the perpetrator for food, transportation and shelter.
 An additional myth is that victims of real rape report to law enforcement immediately after being assaulted.
 Few sexual assault victims report immediately to law enforcement, if at all; farmworkers may take even more time to report due to additional barriers such as transportation, language and fear of retaliation.
-Your role is critically important.
-You can help debunk these myths-and acknowledge the enormous power imbalance in the rural workplace-with law enforcement, prosecutors, judges and juries, attorneys and other social service providers.
+You can help debunk these myths-and acknowledge the enormous power imbalance in the rural workplace-with law enforcement, prosecutors, judges and juries, among others.
 Finally, law enforcement and fact-finders must be educated about cultural backgrounds and mores and how they might bear on credibility.
 For example, victims may be reluctant to make eye contact with an interviewer not because they are being untruthful but because they have grown up in a culture in which averting someone's eyes is a way of showing respect.